Colombian unions, students set more protests in honor of dead teenager

 The death on Monday of Dilan Cruz, 18, is likely to fuel further criticism of the crowd dispersion tactics of the ESMAD riot police, which include tear gas and stun grenades.

 Cruz, who was injured on Saturday, has become a symbol for many young protesters.
-On Tuesday mourners were gathering at makeshift shrines outside the hospital where he was treated and the place where he was hit.
+Marchers have led demonstrations past the hospital where he was treated and created a makeshift shrine at the corner where he was hit by the tear gas canister.

-The strike committee said it would ask Duque to shut down the ESMAD and "purify" the police.
+The strike committee said it would ask Duque, who has promised a national dialogue focused on social issues and the fight against corruption, to shut down the ESMAD and "purify" the police.

-The committee will increase the intensity of the strike on Wednesday "in homage to the symbol of the national strike Dylan Cruz," the statement said, using a different spelling of Cruz's first name than that used by his sister and the government.
+The committee will "reinforce and elevate the protest, the mobilization and the national strike with greater intensity on Wednesday...in homage to the symbol of the national strike Dylan Cruz," the statement said, using a different spelling of Cruz's first name than that used by his sister and the government.

+The committee includes the Central Union of Workers, the Confederation of Colombian Workers and the General Workers Confederacy, as well as student groups.

-(Reporting by Carlos Vargas, Julia Symmes Cobb and Luis Jaime Acosta, additional reporting by Luisa Gonzalez Editing by Mark Heinrich and Jonathan Oatis)
+(Reporting by Julia Symmes Cobb and Carlos Vargas Editing by Mark Heinrich)

 ((julia.cobb@thomsonreuters.com; +57-316-389-7187))